descention/MiningBuddy/Mining/doc/README.txt

 | 3.
 Make sure there is a web-server writable ./images/cache/{hostname}
 |    directory.
 It's used to store dynamically generated images.
 |
 | 4.
 Create the databases schemas.
-Database structures are in the
-|    /doc/sql/mysql-tables.txt file, for me copy&paste into mysql worked
-|    just fine.
+Open your webbrowser and point to your
+|	 MiningBuddy installation.
+If you installed it in the root of the
+|    subdomain mining.example.org head to http://mining.example.org.
+You
+|	 will be prompted to create you database tables.
+Once the tables are
+|	 created click continue to start MiningBuddy for the first time.
 |
-|    $ mysql -u {username} -p {database name} < mysql-tables.txt
-|
 | 5.
 Create an admin account.
-|    Open your webbrowser and point to your MiningBuddy installation.
-|    If you installed it in the root of the subdomain mining.example.org
-|    head to http://mining.example.org.
-You should see the login page
-|    of your new MiningBuddy installation.
-Click "request account" and
+|    You should see the Create initial Superadmin account page of your new
-|    fill the form out.
-The very first account created will recive full
-|    admin privileges and will be activated right away.
+| 	 MiningBuddy installation.
+You can create this account one of two ways.
+|	 Enter an Eve Online Character Name, this should be exactly as it appears
+|	 in game.
+Next enter a valid email address for this account.
+You will
+|	 then recieve an email with the account password.
 |
 | 6.
 Head to your webserver with your browser and try the MiningBuddy.
 |